zainabkhtn786/Spotify-SQL-PROJECT-/README.md

 This project explores a Spotify dataset containing details about tracks, albums, and artists.
 The primary goal is to apply SQL queries for data extraction, aggregation, and pattern identification.

 #### 🚀 Objectives
-a.Explore and understand the dataset.
+a.
+Explore and understand the dataset.

-b.Perform SQL queries of varying complexity (easy & medium levels).
+b.
+Perform SQL queries of varying complexity (easy & medium levels).

-c.Derive insights using aggregation and joins.
+c.
+Derive insights using aggregation and joins.

 #### 📂 Dataset Description
 The dataset consists of the following attributes: